mheap/nexmo-developer/_use_cases/en/fraud-scoring-and-phone-number-verification.md

 ## Send a verification code

-1. Modify `lib\FraudDetection.js` so that when the risk model detects a possibly fraudulent number you send a verification code to the phone using Nexmo's Verify API.
+1. Modify `lib\FraudDetection.js` so that when the risk model detects a possibly fraudulent number you send a verification code to the phone using Vonage's Verify API.
 Add the following method to the class:

     ```javascript
     FraudDetection.prototype.startVerification = function(number, callback) {